citp/privacy-policy-historical/v/vo/vol/volaris.com.mx.md

-> *The following text is extracted and transformed from the volaris.com.mx privacy policy that was archived on 2012-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121121045312id_/http%3A//www.volaris.mx/en/privacy-notice) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the volaris.com.mx privacy policy that was archived on 2013-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130628065354id_/http%3A//volaris.mx/en/privacy-notice) for the most accurate reproduction.*

 # Privacy Notice - volaris.mx

-In the web site ([www.volaris.com](http://www.volaris.com/en/)) and the Call Center of Concesionaria Vuela Compañía de Aviación, S.A.P.I. de C.V. (‘‘Volaris’’), with domicile at Antonio Dovali Jaime, número 70, Torre B, Piso 13, Colonia Zedec Santa Fe, Delegación Álvaro Obregón, C.P.
-01210, México, Distrito Federal, our compromise is to Project your privacy.
-This privacy notice details the information that, as user of our web site you provide us, how we obtain it, what we do with it and how we protect it.
+In the web site ([www.volaris.com](http://www.volaris.com/en/)) and the Call Center of Concesionaria Vuela Compañía de Aviación, S.A.P.I. de C.V. (‘‘Volaris’’), with domicile at Antonio Dovali Jaime, no 70, Torre B, Piso 13, Colonia Zedec Santa Fe, Delegación Álvaro Obregón, C.P.
+01210, México, Distrito Federal, our compromise is to project your privacy.
+This privacy notice details the information that, as user of our web site or call center, you provide us, how we obtain it, what we do with it and how we protect it.

+**Contact** ** **

+You can contact via e-mail at datos.personales@volaris.com, or you can write to us to the address Antonio Dovalí Jaime no. 70, Torre B, Piso 13, Col. Zedec Santa Fe, C.P.
+01210, México, Distrito Federal, Attention- Protección de Datos Personales.

+**What we do with your personal information?** ** **

+The personal information you provide us will be used exclusively in reference to follow up, update and confirm  the air tickets you buy with us and other products you may buy, follow-up on your reservation, make surveys and provide information via e-mail regarding promotions and additional services we or our commercial partners offer.

-**Information that is collected**
+**Personal Information that is collected**

 Contact: